Egida/Mirai-Source-Code-plus/README.md

-# Mirai BotNet is Tashiro
+# Mirai BotNet to Tashiro
 Leaked Linux.Mirai Source Code for Research/IoT Development Purposes

 Uploaded for research purposes and so we can develop IoT and such.